 If you are free of consumer debt your next priority should be to build a savings buffer.

-The purpose of these savings is to cover unforeseen costs such as emergency house repairs, medical bills, loss of employment etc.
+The purpose of these savings is to cover unforeseen costs such as emergency house repairs, medical bills, periods of unemployment etc.

-Your emergency fund should be held in cash deposits and be immediately accessible.
+Your emergency fund should be held in cash deposits and be immediately accessible when you need it.

 Invest for your future

-Place as much of your bonus as possible into your investment account or pension and repeat this step every year.
-As the years pass you will start to see this compound up in value and in turn, bring your eventual retirement date closer.
+Place as much of your bonus as possible into your investment account or pension and repeat this step every year, throughout your career.
+As the years pass you will start to see this compound up in value and in turn, bring your financial independence date closer.

-As the graph below shows, a person who invested their bonus in the S&P 500 40 years ago would have seen it grow to a massive 50x its value:
+As the graph below shows, despite the various moments of concern along the way, a person who invested their bonus in the S&P 500 30 years ago would have seen it grow to a massive 21x its value: